High School Application

 The Rockefeller University's Summer Science Research Program (SSRP) is designed to offer intellectually curious, highly motivated high school students with a strong aptitude in the life or physical sciences a total-immersion experience in laboratory research.
 Each year, approximately 35 outstanding high school students are chosen from a large number of applicants.
 Students are matched to a lab according to their stated field of interest and are individually mentored by graduate students, postdoctoral fellows, or lab heads.
 These mentors volunteer to design and supervise individualized summer projects for their students.
 In 2014, the seven-week program will run from June 23 through August 7.
 Students must be 16 years old by the start date of the program in order to participate.

 Stipends are available for students demonstrating need.
 The SSRP does not provide room and board to its participants.
 All of our students come from the New York Metropolitan area (NY, NJ, CT); we no longer accept students from outside this area.

 Note: Please do not submit any materials other than the ones we ask for below.
 Additional materials (e.g., SAT/ACT scores, awards, news clippings, etc.) will not be considered, and, if submitted, will not be returned.

 Applicants to the SSRP must submit:

 - The completed on-line application form.

-- A 350- (or fewer) word personal statement describing why the applicant is interested in spending his/her summer doing science.
+- A 350- (or fewer) word personal statement describing what science means to you.

 - A commentary of 750 (or fewer) words on any of the archived Newswire articles (not the original journal articles/research on which they're based) linked from The Rockefeller University's Home Page (http://newswire.rockefeller.edu/).
 Please address the following questions: